-The $671 million mission will investigate the upper atmosphere of the Red Planet, focusing on how the planet lost most of its atmosphere and liquid water.
-[NASA's MAVEN Mission to Mars: Photos]
+The $671 million mission is investigating the upper atmosphere of the Red Planet, focusing on how the planet lost most of its atmosphere and liquid water.

-After launch in mid-November, the school bus-size spacecraft embarked upon an approximately 10-month journey to Mars, arriving on Sept.
+After launch in mid-November 2013, the school bus-size spacecraft embarked upon an approximately 10-month journey to Mars, arriving on Sept.
 21, 2014.